 At first, the idea of resuing age-old stock characters may not be too appealing to you.
 If you're anything like me (at least college-aged me), this reeks of selling out and not being original.

 Yet turning one's nose up to the Hero's Journey can be a fateful error in the writer's journey.
 It was for me.
 In 2004, I wrote a play in the vein of Samuel Beckett's Waiting for Godot, and considered it a work of genius.
 Yet due to its complete and utter lack of character development, major turning points, and any semblence of the stages of the hero that audiences have come to expect, it was a miserable failure.

 I revisited the story ten years later, rewriting the play as a novel in 2014.
-And this time around, I added the kinds of hero's journey archetypes and story elements (based on Joseph Campbell's monomyth) that readers love—my now I'm proud of my story.
+And this time around, I added the kinds of hero's journey archetypes and story elements (based on Joseph Campbell's monomyth) that readers love.
+It's a story that I'm now proud to have written.

 Your Reader Expects the Monomyth